kdybvig/Wikipedia-Search/README.md

 # Wikipedia Search

-The Wikipedia Search engine is a website that allows users to search for Wikipedia articles on any topic.
+The Wikipedia Search Application allows users to search for Wikipedia articles on any topic.

 <img src='screenshot.png' width='514px' height='346px'>

 ## Built With

 * HTML